Master in Cyber Security

 Stand-alone program: Certificate in Cyber Security - Threat Detection (part of the Master in Cyber Security)

 Cyber Security has become one of the fastest growing IT disciplines in the world today.
-No organization wants to be a victim to cybercrime.
+No organization wants to be a victim to Cybercrime.
 The fallout can take years to fix and in some instances, it can be hard to fully recover at all.
-The growing concern among decision makers at major organizations over cybercrime is therefore boosting the demand for Cyber Security experts worldwide.
-(ISC)2, being a security certification and industry body, revealed that by 2020, there will be a shortfall of 1.5 million Cyber Security experts.
+The growing concern among decision makers at major organizations over Cybercrime is therefore boosting the demand for Cyber Security experts worldwide.
+According to the U.S. Bureau of Labor Statistics, IT Security Specialist employment will increase by 37% from 2012 to 2022, over 3-times faster than the 11% average for all occupations, placing this network security position among the nation's fastest growing positions.
 Be quick and get your global Master degree in Cyber Security now!

 The Master degree in Cyber Security is one of the most current in demand graduate qualifications in the world

 In collaboration with an outstanding American university we now offer you a Cyber Security specialization program on a Master level fully through e-learning.
 Various leading Cyber Security experts from all over the world will teach you.
 In only 2 to 3 years time, you will earn your Master degree in global Cyber Security.

 Global Cyber Security recognition with the Master degree in Cyber Security!

 The Master in Cyber Security will prepare you to take up challenging and rewarding career positions in various high-demand industries in the private and public sector.
 You can take on responsibilities that include the administration, operation and protection of mission-critical computer systems, information systems, networks, infrastructures and communication networks.